 If you are new to meditation, I highly recommend you start off with guided meditation – i.e. some form of external guidance, whether from a person or in the form of a pre-recorded audio file, where someone is instructing you.
 This will make the process easier to follow.
-Two good resources where you can download free guided meditations are Silva Method and Discover Meditation (Download full version).
-I’ve used it both before and they are both well paced and easy to follow.
+Two good resources where you can download free guided meditations are Silva Method and Discover Meditation.
+I’ve used them both before and they are both well paced and easy to follow.

 Use of Meditation Music